Contributed By Patrikios Pavlou & Associates LLC

 When considering applications for recognition and enforcement of an arbitral award issued in a country with which Cyprus has entered into a bilateral or multilateral treaty for enforcement of judgments, the Cypriot courts will also have regard to the provisions of the Foreign Courts Judgments (Recognition, Registration and Enforcement) Law of 2000 (Law 121(I)/2000), which provides for the procedure to be followed by a party wishing to have a foreign award recognised and enforced in Cyprus.

 A common issue of contention is whether an application for recognition and enforcement of foreign arbitration awards can be made when both parties are non-residents of Cyprus.
-Even though the matter has not been definitely settled by the Cyprus Supreme Court yet, in the recent judgement of Taruta, it was held obiter that Cyprus courts derive power to adjudicate proceedings aimed at the recognition of foreign civil judgements when one of the parties is resident within the jurisdiction of Cyprus.
-It appears that the same reasoning may apply to proceedings aimed at the recognition of foreign arbitral awards as well, even though it remains to be seen whether this obiter statement will be adopted by subsequent judgments of the Cyprus Courts.
+Even though the matter has not yet been definitively settled by the Cyprus Supreme Court, in the recent judgement of Taruta, it was held obiter that Cypriot courts derive power to adjudicate proceedings aimed at the recognition of foreign civil judgements when one of the parties is resident within the jurisdiction of Cyprus.
+It appears that the same reasoning may apply to proceedings aimed at the recognition of foreign arbitral awards as well, even though it remains to be seen whether this obiter statement will be adopted by subsequent judgments of the Cypriot courts.